-Grande Bravo® functional whey proteins are being used today to replace eggs in a variety of applications as a way to help reduce and stabilize food costs, improve shelf life, reduce fat and calories, and, in many cases, actually improve the texture of the finished product.
+Grande Bravo® functional whey proteins are used by many innovative food manufacturers to replace eggs in a variety of applications as a way to help reduce and stabilize food costs, improve shelf life, reduce fat and calories, and, in many cases, actually improve the texture of finished products.
 Some of the applications Grande Bravo is being used in include:

 - Baked goods, like sponge cake and Danish

 - Sauces, to replace eggs as a thickener

 Because of Grande Bravo’s water-holding capabilities, its viscosity and gelation properties are similar to that of eggs, though formulations do need to be adjusted for the removal of eggs.
 One bakery replaced eggs in a cookie formulation with whey protein and was able to maintain the original formulation’s taste and texture, and stabilize raw material prices.
 In fact, you may want to view a quick recipe video showing how to make egg-free chocolate chip cookies.

 With consumers increasingly joining the cage-free egg movement, food manufacturers can expect this to be a long-term, mainstream change in the way products are sourced and made.
 The sooner formulations are changed to reflect consumer preferences for cage-free eggs, the sooner manufacturers taking advantage of practical options will b able to differentiate themselves – without the added costs.